austinhaas/kanren/README.md

 These are my personal, work-in-progress adaptations.
-I've tried to keep them simple, and consistent with the source papers, but I've made changes to suit Clojure, personal style, and for runtime efficiency.
-I'm also building the cKanren and rKanren code on µKanren, so those implementations differ from than the originals.
+I've tried to keep them simple, and consistent with the source papers, but I've made changes to suit Clojure, for personal style, and for runtime efficiency.
+I'm also building the cKanren and rKanren code on µKanren, so those implementations differ from the originals.

 The cKanren implementation only contains disequality constraints.